 The sites being investigated as part of the EIA were identified based on previous site investigations undertaken since the 1980s (Figure 2.1) and work carried out during this EIA.
-They include Thyspunt, in the Eastern Cape, located W of Port Elizabeth near Cape St Francis; Bantamsklip, in the Western Cape, located 8 km SE of Pearly Beach; and Duynefontein, within the existing Koeberg NPS (KNPS) site in the Western Cape.
+They include Thyspunt, in the Eastern Cape, located W of Port Elizabeth near Cape St Francis; Bantamsklip, in the Western Cape, located 8 km SE of Pearly Beach, and Duynefontein, which includes the existing Koeberg Nuclear Power Station (KNPS) site in the Western Cape.